 The Dust Diseases List manages all proceedings in which a plaintiff alleges that he or she is suffering from a dust related condition.
-Practice Note SC CL 2 Dust Diseases List provides a more precise definition and examples of dust diseases.
+Practice Note SC CL 2 Dust Diseases List (First revision) provides a more precise definition and examples of dust diseases.

 Judges in Charge